-Full and safe access was not available to the roof void area due to the presence of storage items and insulation.
+Full and safe access was not available to the roof void area due to the presence of insulation.

 Sectional Diagram showing elements of a typical house

 Reference may be made in this report to some or all of the above component parts of the property.
 This diagram may assist you in locating and understanding these items.